T-a-c-h-y-o-n/aipulse/README.md

 Open the dashboard file, and it just works in your browser — no build step, no server.
 The update pipeline requires Python 3.8+ (no pip packages needed).

 ---

 ## Who is it for?

-•AI researchers and engineers
+- AI researchers and engineers
-•Developers who want to decide which model to use •Anyone who wants to follow the AI ​​sector
+- Developers deciding which model to use
+- Anyone following the AI industry
-•Startup founders (with cost analysis feature) •Students and academics
+- Startup founders (thanks to the cost analysis feature)

-Conclusion:
+- Students and academics

-AI Pulse transforms the chaos in the world of AI into an organized dashboard.
-600+ models, 170+ Active Companies..
+AI Pulse turns the chaos of the AI world into one organized dashboard — 600+ models, 170+ active companies.

 ---

 ## ✨ Highlights